Can Sleep Apnea Kill You? The Importance of Early Detection and Manage

 Moreover, the constant struggle to breathe during sleep can cause feelings of panic and helplessness, exacerbating anxiety symptoms.
 Over time, the mental strain of dealing with sleep apnea may lead to a decline in overall mental well-being, making it difficult to enjoy life and engage in daily activities.

 Sleep apnea is also closely linked to metabolic disorders, including type 2 diabetes and obesity.
 When left untreated, the stress response triggered by apneas can lead to insulin resistance.
 In this condition, the body's cells do not respond properly to insulin, increasing the risk of type 2 diabetes.
 Additionally, the fatigue and sleep deprivation associated with sleep apnea can lead to poor dietary choices, and reduced blood sugar, decreased physical activity, and weight gain.
+Many readers may ask: can lack of sleep cause nausea?

 Obesity, in turn, can worsen for those that may have sleep apnea, creating a vicious cycle where each condition exacerbates the other.
 Managing sleep apnea is crucial for breaking this cycle, having a restful sleep, and reducing the risk of metabolic disorders.